Guillaume Coustou

 Greatest Sculptors.

 Returning to Paris about 1700, he helped Coysevox in the completion of his two monumental equestrian statues of Fame and Mercury, designed for the park at the chateau of Marly.
-In 1704 he was, like his elder brother, elected a member of the French Academy, presenting his marble statuette of Hercules on the Funeral Pyre (1703, Louvre), a work that clearly demonstrates his virtuosity for stone carving and dynamic composition.
+In 1704 he was, like his elder brother, elected a member of the French Academy, presenting his marble statuette of Hercules on the Funeral Pyre (1703, Louvre), a work that clearly demonstrates his virtuosity in stone sculpture and dynamic composition.
 Like his brother Nicolas, Guillaume enjoyed a successful career within the Academy, becoming Professor of Sculpture and later Rector.

 The Marly Horses